Infinite-fold Asymptotic Quantum Advantage in Classical Correlation Sensing: Proofs and calculations

 Since $D(\tilde\rho_E^{(K)}\|\tilde\rho_E^{\otimes K})=K\cdot S(\tilde \rho_E)-S(\tilde \rho_E^{(K)})$ and since $\tr(\hat n\tilde\rho_E)\leq\tr(\hat n\rho_E)$ and $\tr(\hat n_K\tilde\rho_E^{(K)})\leq\tr(\hat n_K\rho_E^{(K)})$ where $\hat n$ and $\hat n_K$ are the photon number operators for $1$ and $K$ modes, respectively, and the original ensembles have finite energy, we may utilize the fact that for such states the entropy is continuous in $\|\cdot\|_1$ (see \cite{Winter2015} and \cite{Becker2021}), so that \eqref{eqn:norm-bound} and the choice $N=\log(n)/\kappa_3$ for a suitably chosen $\kappa_3>0$ implies

 and at the same time $\tr(P_n\tilde\rho_E^{(K)})\geq 1-\epsilon-\tfrac{1}{n}$.
 Note that the speed of convergence in \cite{bjelakovic2012quantumsteinslemmarevisited} is tied to the variance $V_N$ of the function $-\log\mu_K$ defined via $\mu_K(n^k):=\langle n^k,\tilde \rho_E^{\otimes K}n^K\rangle$ with respect to the discrete random variable $N^K$ defined via $\tilde s_N(n^K):=\mathbb P(N^K = n^k)=\langle n^k,\tilde \rho_E^{(K)}n^k\rangle$.
-For $N=\infty$ it holds $V_\infty=E(1+E)\log^2(1+E)/E)$.
+For $N=\infty$ it holds $V_\infty=E(1+E)\log^2((1+E)/E)$.
 Due to the structure of $s_N$ one can show that $V_N\leq V(1+2^{-\kappa_4\cdot N})$.
 Thus the central limit theorem for discrete random variables guarantees \eqref{eqn:detection-performance-of-P'_n}, as in \cite{bjelakovic2012quantumsteinslemmarevisited}.
 By construction of $\tilde\rho_E^{(K)}$ and $\tilde\rho_E^{\otimes K}$, this implies the inequality

+Now we show that this is a lower and an upper bound, so it is the optimal value.
+We show this by using the classical version of Stein's lemma, and we see that the measured relative entropy is upper bounded by the quantum relative entropy.
+We denote the measured relative entropy as $D_{\mathcal{M}}(\rho,\sigma) = \sup_{M} D(P_{M, \rho}|| P_{M, \sigma})$ where $P_{M, \rho}$ is the classical probability distribution of outcomes of $\rho$ under the POVM $M$.
+The optimization is over all possible POVMs.
+From the classical result, we know that after applying the measurement, we find

-\paragraph{Computation of Entropy} To perform calculations, we use the conventions as described in \cite{weedbrook} with the small add-on that we use subscripts like $\langle\hat A\rangle_\rho$ to indicate that the expectation of operator $\hat A$ is meant to be taken with respect to the state $\rho$.
+and we are taking a supremum over $n$ as we allow for collective measurements over $n$ copies.
+Finally, we note that for all states (with finite energy) $\tfrac{1}{n}D_{\mathcal{M}}(\rho^{\otimes n} || \sigma^{\otimes n}) \leq \tfrac{1}{n}D(\rho^{\otimes n}||\sigma^{\otimes n}) = D(\rho||\sigma)$, where the inequality comes from the data processing inequality \cite{Lindblad1975} and the equality comes from the additivity of the relative entropy for product states.
+These are fundamental and well-known properties of the relative entropy that also hold in infinite-dimensional systems. \paragraph{Computation of Entropy} To perform calculations, we use the conventions as described in \cite{weedbrook} with the small add-on that we use subscripts like $\langle\hat A\rangle_\rho$ to indicate that the expectation of operator $\hat A$ is meant to be taken with respect to the state $\rho$.
 Using the convention of physical constants as in \cite{weedbrook,serafini}, we have canonical position- and momentum operators equal to $\hat q_k=\hat a_k+\hat a_k^\dagger$ and $\hat p_k=\mathbbm{i}(\hat a_k^\dagger-\hat a_k)$.
 The following expectation values are needed for the computation:

 Observations \eqref{eqn:alpha-expectation-of-p} and \eqref{eqn:alpha-expectation-of-q} imply

 To compute the covariance matrix of $\rho_E^{(K)}$ we use the integrals

 Based on \eqref{eqn:mean-equals-zero} we can draw first conclusions on the structure of the covariance matrix $V^{(K)}$ of the state $\rho_E^{(K)}$: